 - Once the bottom layer of meat has a nice crisp to it, flip the meat and redistribute in the pan.
 Continue cooking until all meat is browned, about 5 minutes longer.

 - Remove cooked sausage to a plate.
 Reduce heat to medium-low.
 If there is grease left in the pan, you can use less butter for the gravy.
-You need about 3 tbsp of fat total.
+You need about 3 tablespoon of fat total.
 Add butter to pan if needed and cook until melted.

 - Add in flour, salt, and pepper and whisk them into the melted butter.
 Cook until brown and bubbly, about 2 minutes.
 Stir frequently.